rui314/mold/README.md

 $ path/to/mold -run make <make-options-if-any>
 ```

-Here's an example showing how to link rust code when using the
+Here's an example showing how to link Rust code when using the
 cargo package manager.

 ```